Which Aircraft Hangar Type Fits Your Needs

 Aircraft Requirements

-• Length: Affects depth requirements
+• Length: Affects depth requirements including propeller or nose clearance

 Beyond Basic Storage

-• Workshop area for maintenance?
+• Workshop area for maintenance and repairs?

-• Vehicle or ground equipment storage?
+• Vehicle or ground equipment storage alongside your aircraft?

-• Office or planning area?
+• Office or flight planning area with desk space?

-• Parts and supplies storage?
+• Parts and supplies storage that seems to expand constantly?

 Evaluating Hangar Types